lowlydba/dba-multitool/docs/README.md

 ## Scripts

+To quickly install or update all the scripts below, use `install_expsql.sql`.

 | Name | Description |
 | ---- | ----------- |
 | [sp_sizeoptimiser](sp_sizeoptimiser.md) | Recommends space saving measures for data footprints, with special checks for SQL Server Express. |